cal-itp/data-infra/_sources/analytics_tools/04_notebooks.md

-# Notebooks (WIP)
+# Notebooks
+(jupyterhub)=
 ## Introduction to JupyterHub
-For Python users, we have deployed a cloud-based instance of JupyterLab to creating, using, and sharing notebooks easy.
-This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to Github.
+For Python users, we have deployed a cloud-based instance of JupyterHub to creating, using, and sharing notebooks easy.

+This avoids the need to set up a local environment, provides dedicated storage, and allows you to push to GitHub.

-Make sure you're set-up with JupyterLab here
-Quick link - JupyterLab
-See pushing from JupyterLab below
+Make sure you have access to JupyterHub [here](https://hubtest.k8s.calitp.jarv.us/).

 ## Using JupyterHub
 Jupyterhub is a web application that allows users to analyze and create reports on warehouse data (or a number of data sources).

 Analyses on jupyterhub are done using notebooks, which allow users to mix narrative with analysis code.

-### Logging in to Jupyterhub
+### Logging in to JupyterHub

-Jupyterhub currently lives at https://hubtest.k8s.calitp.jarv.us/hub/.
-In order to be added to the Cal-ITP Jupyterhub, please [open an issue using this link](https://github.com/cal-itp/data-infra/issues/new?assignees=charlie-costanzo&labels=new+team+member&template=new-team-member.md&title=New+Team+Member+-+%5BName%5D).
+JupyterHub currently lives at https://hubtest.k8s.calitp.jarv.us/hub/.
+In order to be added to the Cal-ITP JupyterHub, please [open an issue using this link](https://github.com/cal-itp/data-infra/issues/new?assignees=charlie-costanzo&labels=new+team+member&template=new-team-member.md&title=New+Team+Member+-+%5BName%5D).

 ### Connecting to the Warehouse

-Connecting to the warehouse requires a bit of setup after logging in to Jupyterhub.
+Connecting to the warehouse requires a bit of setup after logging in to JupyterHub.
 Users need to download and install the gcloud commandline tool from the app.

 ```python